SolidDigital/bridgetown-api-js/README.md

 Some of these problems are going to be different for every project but some of them are the same every time.
 This project is designed to apply the patterns required to facilitate building an API covering the above concepts.

-This project does not have any dependecies and can be used with NodeJS's basic HttpRequest/Response objects but typically we would pair this with [https://github.com/visionmedia/express](Express).
+This project does not have any dependencies and can be used with NodeJS's basic HttpRequest/Response objects but typically we would pair this with [https://github.com/visionmedia/express](Express).

 This library is most useful when using the built in Middleware objects and taking advantage of Express' ability to chain middle ware for a route.
 Here is a route example: